hazelcast/hazelcast/site/website/blog/2020-06-23-jdk-gc-benchmarks-rematch.md

   against suddenly changing the behavior for upgrading users, but the precaution is no longer necessary.
-It will be [enabled by default](https://openjdk.java.net/jeps/163) in upcoming JDK versions, and we saw no harm in enabling it in all cases as well.
+It will be [enabled by default](https://openjdk.java.net/jeps/163) in upcoming JDK versions, and we saw no harm in enabling it in all cases as well. **Late update**: G1 can also optimize for the NUMA layout, but we didn't use `UseNUMA` for it.
+However, we also checked the c5.4xlarge instance with `numactl` and it indicated that the entire machine was a single NUMA node anyway.

 There is also a JVM feature that is simply incompatible with ZGC's colored pointers: compressed object pointers.
 In other words, ZGC